ewdlop/Scientifc-Horror/Anthropic_principle.md

-there is a super pouplar religious would love to constantly share the ride.
+there is a super pouplar religious group would love to constantly share the ride.